intrnl/intrnl.github.io/content/posts/2020-08/001-crying-your-phantasy-lyrics.md

 ---

 What should I do for you?
-What was my real wish, ah
+What was my real wish, ah...
 The right path, I can't find it anymore
 I never meant to hurt you
 But you are very bright